 Grassy, unmarked trails stretch up Penikese Island from the beach and boat dock past the former school buildings.
 (Please note that the school buildings are not open to the public.)
 The island’s terrain is hilly and its paths are rough and uneven in spots, so wear sturdy footwear and watch your step.
 To avoid trampling nests, eggs, and chicks, please stay on the mowed trails during bird nesting season, from April 1-August 15.

-From the dock or the cluster of former school buildings, head west on the trails to reach the island’s high point, where you can take in a panoramic view of Cuttyhunk and Nashawena islands, the Atlantic Ocean and Vineyard Sound, and even the Aquinnah Cliffs on Martha’s Vineyard.
+From the dock or the cluster of school buildings, head west on the trails to reach the island’s high point, where you can take in a panoramic view of Cuttyhunk and Nashawena islands, the Atlantic Ocean and Vineyard Sound, and even the Aquinnah Cliffs on Martha’s Vineyard.
 (Take care around the open cistern at the end of the trail.)

 For a longer journey, walk north on the stone wall-lined path past the buildings.
 This trail will lead you to a small cemetery overlooking the entrance to Buzzards Bay – a spooky reminder of the island’s past as a leper colony.
 From here, you can reach the island’s northernmost beaches; these rock-covered shores make for an interesting exploration and a wide-open view of the Bay’s busy waters.